 - Academic performance in college

 - Ability to communicate effectively, both orally and in writing

 - Ability to relate effectively with colleagues, students, clients, superior and subordinate personnel, and the general public

-- Evidence of having successfully completed ("C" or better) at least two semesters of anatomy and physiology 1 & 2 or one semester of survey of anatomy and physiology
+- Evidence of having successfully completed ("C" or better) at least two semesters of Anatomy and Physiology I and II or one semester of Survey of Anatomy and Physiology

 - Evidence of having successfully completed (“C” or better) one semester of statistics at the undergraduate level